robinkiplangat/fuzzy/README.md

 # fuzzy

-creating DjangoRest API with Elasticsearch
+A dockerized DjangoRest API app with Elasticsearch

 ### Getting set-up